Khan/ka-pycharm-plugin/README.md

 1. Install IntelliJ IDEA Community Edition.
 2. Open the repo as an IntelliJ project.
 3. Choose your PyCharm installation as the plugin development SDK.
-4. Make a run configuration form within IntelliJ and run it the plugin from within IntelliJ.
+4. Make a run configuration from within IntelliJ and run it.
 If things work, it will launch a fresh PyCharm instance with the plugin installed, which you can use for testing.
 5. Run the "Prepare To Deploy" action.
 It will produce a KAPyCharmPlugin.jar file, which is the plugin binary.
 6. To learn the API, the best approach is to get the high-level details and possibilities from the